eduardolucioac/groovim/README.md

 Task List/Bugs List!
 -----

+ * TODO: Open file passing path (use F's shortcut)!
+By Questor

+ * TODO: "Power Search" open in vim from a vim shortcut the results off a "find" command!
+By Questor

+ * TODO: In "visual mode" "End" key must go "have to go" one column less!
+By Questor

+ * TODO: Create instalation scripts for RHEL, Debian and Arch or based on these!
+By Questor

  * ToDo: On "copy file" ("GrooVim_SaveACopy()") functionality suggest a name to new file automatically!
 By Questor

  * Bug: The "F3+c" ("GrooVim_CommandZ()") functionality must be disabled for NerdTree (interface problems)!
 By Questor